van001/lesscode-fp/README.md

 ```

 ### Immutable ###
 In functional programming you do not mutate data, instead you compute a new.
+Also, most FP languages support lazy evaluation,
+ which means your function is not executed until it's needed.
+Isn't it sweet...

 ```
 // appends String to another String and returns a new String